 End of data indication flag.
 See also Section 10.9.1.
-FTP download.

 No end of data.
 Other data may follow to be transmitted via the Internet service.
-Note for UDP Endpoint service: Value 0 must be set before <Udp_RemClient> parameter although <eodFlag> is not effective for UDP Endpoint.
+Note for UDP Endpoint service: Value 0 must be set before <Udp RemClient> parameter although <eodFlag> is not effective for UDP Endpoint.

 End of data is signalled to the Internet Service.
 Further AT^SISW write commands return an error response.
 However, reading data may be possible.
-The <eodFlag> is effective only if the <reqWriteLength> equals <cnfWrite-Length>, in particular if the <reqWriteLength> equals 0.
+The <eodFlag> is effective only if the <reqWriteLength> equals <cnfWrite- Length>, in particular if the <regWriteLength> equals 0.

-End-of-data flag must be enabled for following actions: - FTP "cmd", "put" (sending single file to FTP server)
+End-of-data flag must be enabled for following actions:

-- SMTP "cmd", "at" (sending attachment from AT command interface) - HTTP "cmd", "post" if "hcContLen" is not equal zero (sending large amount of data)
+- FTP "cmd", "put" (sending single file to FTP server) - SMTP "cmd", "at" (sending attachment from AT command interface) SMTP "cmd", "msg" (sending email body content from AT command interface) HTTP "cmd", "post" if "hcContLen" is not equal zero (sending large amount of - data)